persistentsystems/corda-did-method/readme.md

  - The API will respond with status `200` if delete is successful.
  - The API will respond with status `404` for a request with an unknown ID.
- - The API will respond with status `400` for other cases of incorrect payload (mismatched signatures,malformed instruction etc.).
+ - The API will respond with status `400` for other cases of incorrect payload (mismatched signatures, malformed instruction etc.).

 ### Corda DID Flows ([`did-witness-flows`](did-witness-flows))
 The DID Flows is the CorDapp component to be deployed by consortium member nodes.
 It provides Method specific flows to create, read, update or delete DID documents.